Novros/websocket-example/README.md

 # WebSocket-example

 Simple WebSockets example with jetty as embedded server.
-It contains:
+It contains examples for:

-* Simple WebSocket connection with only string message
+* Simple WebSockets connection with only string message
+* WebSockets with entity exchange